280 Philia

-Philia (minor planet designation: 280 Philia) is a fairly large Main belt asteroid.
+280 Philia is a fairly large Main belt asteroid.
 It was discovered by Johann Palisa on 29 October 1888 at the Vienna Observatory.

 Sparse data collected during a 1987 study indicated this asteroid has a rotation period of approximately 64 hours, which is much longer than can be continually observed from one site.
 During 2010−2011, an international collaboration to study the asteroid collected 9,037 photometric data points over 38 sessions.
 The resulting light curve analysis displays a rotation period of 70.26±0.03 hours with a brightness variation of 0.15±0.02 in magnitude.